pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.34) [20/09/2016] Rewrite complete up to 5.2.**

+The chapters 5.1 and 5.2 have been easy to rewrite.
+I had just to take a couple of new screenshots, but aside from that, everything there is pretty much the same.

+The next chapter will be more or less equivalent, but from that point on, there's a lot of new mods to install, mostly textures for specific objects.

 **(v0.33) [18/09/2016] New chapter about new explorable places in D.C.**

 This is the final chapter before starting with textures, meshes and animations.
 It's a new chapter, and it covers _DCInteriors Project_, which add tons of explorable places in Downtown D.C. in particular and the Wasteland in general.